When you start building your project and run

 7 },

-• Playwright can actually start a webServer for you!
+- Playwright can actually start a webServer for you!
 And will wait until the service is responding with a 2xx HTTP status code.
-Just provide all required values like: command to start it, port or URL, timeout etc

-• expect - this section relates to assertions within tests.
+etc - expect - this section relates to assertions within tests.

 This is the right place to override the default timeout (which is 5000 milliseconds) because in your case tests need a little bit longer most of the time and it safe is to set it to 6000 milliseconds.